YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 PERMGENFAIL, Failed to determine access permissions to use for creation of xxxx for file yyyy

-Run Time/MUPIP Error: This message indicates that YottaDB/GT.M was unable to determine the permissions to use when creating a file or resource associated with database file yyyy. xxxx may be "ipc resources", "journal file", "backup file", or "snapshot file".
+Run Time/MUPIP Error: This message indicates that YottaDB was unable to determine the permissions to use when creating a file or resource associated with database file yyyy. xxxx may be "ipc resources", "journal file", "backup file", or "snapshot file".

-Action: Note the user and group ownership of the database file and $gtm_exe/libgtmshr.*, and the user and group permissions of the YottaDB/GT.M process, and report them to your YottaDB support channel.
+Action: Note the user and group ownership of the database file and $gtm_exe/libgtmshr.*, and the user and group permissions of the YottaDB process, and report them to your YottaDB support channel.

 ------------------
 PINENTRYERR